-Morelia: Around Michoacan’s Stately & Historic Capital
+Morelia: Around Michoacan’s Stately and Historic Capital

 We fell in love with Michoacan (the Patzcuaro region in particular) and I highly recommend travel to historic, central Mexico to anyone wanting to broaden their knowledge of the country beyond Tijuana and the border cities.